 In a world where most literati were failed aspirants to officialdom, Neo-Confucianism gave them a new aspiration, to cultivate their moral potential.
-They put it into practice in their own unities in initial unity family by family to fa families and communities, joining up with those who shared those moral values, building unity, family by family, village by village, throughout China.
+They put it into practice in their own families and communities, joining up with those who shared those moral values, building unity, family by family, village by village, throughout China.